Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/guides/configure-acl-plugin.md

     ```text
     service/echo annotated
     ```
-    Any requests matching the proxying rules for `demo-get` and `demo` post now requires a valid JWT and the consumer for the JWT to be associate with the right ACL.
+    Any requests matching the proxying rules for `/lemon` and `/lime` now requires a valid JWT and the consumer for the JWT to be associate with the right ACL.
 Requests without credentials are rejected.
 1. Send a request without the credentials.

     ```bash